safa-sabry/safa-sabry/README.md

 ## Hi there 👋

+I'm Safa, a finance student studying at Concordia University.

+💻 I'm coding to...
+- Grow as a problem solver
+- Combine finance with tech
+- learn more about data analysis and analytics

+📂 What You'll Find
+- Practice projects in Python and SQL
+- Finance-related projects
+- Excel models and exercises
 <!--
 **safa-sabry/safa-sabry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...